neillouis3/All-In-One/README.md

 - **Automatic Brightness Matching**: Experience lighting that dynamically adjusts to the brightness of your computer screen.
 As your screen gets brighter or dimmer, your smart lights follow suit, reducing eye strain and enhancing visual comfort.

 - **Accent Color Integration**: Adaptive Ambient Lighting can detect and mimic the dominant accent color on your screen, offering a cohesive and aesthetically pleasing visual experience.

+## Compatibility

+The following feature does not come with Lumina, but instead are standalone softwares that works together with Lumina.

+### Stella AI

+- **Voice Commands**: Interact with your lighting effortlessly by using voice commands.
+Just tell your AI assistant to set the perfect lighting scene, and watch it come to life.

+### Ultima

+- **Ecosystem**: Control your smart lighting systems alongside your personal devices in one control center.